 Caring for a partner with dementia can be one of the most challenging and emotional experiences of your life.
 Watching someone you love slowly lose their memory, independence, and cognitive function is heart-wrenching, but with knowledge, patience, and a solid plan, you can make this journey more manageable for both of you.
-Dementia care requires a blend of emotional support, practical solutions, and professional guidance to ensure that your partner is safe, comfortable, and well cared for as the condition progresses.
-This is what you need to know.
+Dementia care requires a blend of emotional support, practical solutions, and professional guidance to keep your partner safe, comfortable, and well cared for as the condition progresses.

 Understanding Dementia